-To decide whether an intervention is or might be justified by whatever de iure or de facto reason, it is necessary to find out whether
+To decide whether an intervention is or might be justified for whatever de iure or de facto reason, it is necessary to assess whether

-- the military intervention was successful in terms of ending what was the reason for the intervention (e.g. ethnic cleansing, genocide, crimes against or violation of humanities etc.), - the after-care of the military intervention, the establishment of rule of law, of a functioning police, judiciary, and administration, was organized in such a way, that a possible success by the former intervention will be secured, stabilized and sustainable in a longer run.
+- 1. the military intervention was successful in terms of ending what the original reason for the intervention (e.g., ethnic cleansing, genocide, crimes against or violation of humanities etc.), and - 2. the after-care of the military intervention the establishment of the rule of law, of a functioning police, judiciary, and administration was organized in such a way that the potential success of the initial intervention will be secured, stabilized and sustainable in the longer run.

 To answer these questions, an evaluation of both the intervention and the after-care is necessary.
 But what are the criteria for such an evaluation?
-When do we judge an intervention as "successful", when the after-care?
+When do we judge an intervention 'successful', and when the after-care?

-Is "Enlightenment" the difference?
+Is Enlightenment the difference?

-Before trying to explain what happened in Kosovo and what are the reasons why "the world failed in Kosovo" (King and Mason 2006), it is necessary to comment on what might make it so difficult to understand what was and is still happening on the Balkans.
-Some people say that the difference between Serbia and Western States is the denial of the "enlightenment".
-Serbian politicians - that's how they argue - aim at the collective rights of their nation, whilst the western understanding focuses at the individual rights of people (Rathfelder 2008).
-This is the supposed reason, why human rights as individual rights are not accepted, and why for Serbs the centre of consideration is the nation or the peoples ('narod' in Serb language).
-Consequently, they reject the idea of rule of law in a western understanding, as they reject the idea of individualisation of guilt, e.g. in context of war crimes.
-War criminals like Ratko Mladic and Radovan Karadzic (who was finally arrested in July 2008) are in the eyes of Serbs not guilty because they are part of the nation ("Volkskörper") and have acted in the people's interest.
-Because of that, they are protected and admired as heroes and not condemned as war criminals (Ivanji 2008).
+Before trying to explain what happened in Kosovo and "How the world failed Kosovo" (King & Mason, 2006), it is necessary to outline what might be making it so difficult, and to understand what was and is still happening in the Balkans.

+Some say that the difference between Serbia and western states lies in the former's denial of the Enlightenment.
+Serbian politicians - as the argument goes - aim at the collective rights of their nation, whilst the western understanding focuses on the individual rights of people (Rathfelder, 2008).
+This is the supposed reason why human rights, as individual rights, are not accepted, and why the central consideration for Serbs remains the nation or the peoples (narod in the Serb language).
+Consequently, Serbs reject the western understanding of the concept of the rule of law, as they reject the idea of the individualisation of guilt, for instance in the context of war crimes.
+In the eyes of the Serbs, war criminals, like Ratko Mladic and Radovan Karadzic (who was finally arrested in July 2008) are not guilty because they are part of the nation (Volkskörper) and acted in the people's interest.
+For this reason they are protected and admired as heroes, rather than condemned as war criminals (Ivanji, 2008).
 Other nations, defined as enemies, may be punished to protect one's own nation.
-Jürgen Habermas commented on the war in Kosovo as follows: The war "touches upon a fundamental question which is hotly disputed in political science as well as in philosophy.
-Constitutional democracies have achieved the great civilizational task of the legal restriction of political force, based on the recognition of the sovereignty of subjects in international law, while a "world civil society" would definitely question this independence of nation states.
+Jürgen Habermas commented on the war in Kosovo as follows:

+[The war] touches upon a fundamental question which is hotly disputed in political science as well as in philosophy.
+Constitutional democracies have achieved the great civilizational task of the legal restriction of political force, based on the recognition of the sovereignty of subjects in international law, while a 'world civil society' would definitely question this independence of nation states.
 Does the universalism of the enlightenment here collide with the stubbornness of political force, which is for ever entangled with the drive for collective self-affirmation of a particular community?
-This is the realist sting in the flesh of human rights policies" (Habermas 1999/2000).
+This is the realist sting in the flesh of human rights policies.
+(Habermas, 1999/2000)

-If we look closer at the discussions in Kosovo and the feeling of the people there, we find astonishing parallels: For "Kosovars", the nation and the country are also very important aspects and considerations.
-They have the desire and the feeling, that after centuries of suppression they ought to have a country of their own, unique for their nation.
-After the declaration of independence, posters were shown in Prishtina with a man wearing the traditional a white hat ("plis") (see picture 1) with the text "Bac, u kry", which could be translated like "Uncle, it's done".
-Kids and Babies got T-Shirts with "I have my own state now".
-The future will show whether the newly formed state of Kosovo is really able to survive and to integrate itself into the European Union, establishing good relationships with neighbour countries.
+If we look closer at discussions in Kosovo and the sentiment of the people there, we find astonishing parallels: For Kosovars, the nation and the country are also very important aspects and considerations.
+They express the desire for and the sentiment that, after centuries of oppression, they ought to have a country of their own; a unique one for their nation.
+After the declaration of independence, posters put up in Prishtina showed a man wearing the traditional white hat (the plis) with the caption "Bac, u kry", roughly translated as "Uncle, it's done".
+Children and babies got T-Shirts bearing the slogan "I have my own state now".